 The founder of the Hirschhorn Gallery and Sculpture Garden, Joseph Hirschhorn left an impressive legacy of art and inspiration to the American People.
 He had an immense passion for art.
 So much so that at one time he had more than 6,000 pieces in his collection housed at several private locations.
 It was Hirschhorn’s adoration for the arts that inspired a new museum of art in Washington DC in the late 1960’s.
 The Hirschhorn Gallery and Sculpture Garden opened its doors in 1974, featuring Joseph Hirschhorn’s personal collection of paintings and sculpture, which he generously donated so that all of the American people could enjoy it as much as he did.

-The Museum of the American Indian is the newest among the Smithsonian Museums in Washington DC and is the only museum solely dedicated to the history, study and preservation of the American Indians.
+The Museum of the American Indian is the only museum solely dedicated to the history, study and preservation of the American Indians.
 You’ll be instantly captivated by its masterful architecture.
 The curved limestone building appears to be a natural rock formation facing towards the sun and is surrounded by acres of authentic crops of the American Indian.
 Its very design stands out among the many granite and marble neoclassical structures in the National Mall.
 Once inside, you’ll be treated to an up-close look at the life, languages, history, art and traditions of the Native Americans.

 A small but world-renown museum, the Phillips Collection, is America’s first museum of modern art.
 Opened in the home of Duncan Phillips in 1921, the museum offers visitors a stunning representation of the most famous works of art by internationally known artists.
 See paintings by Van Gogh, Renoir, Degas and Monet and gain an appreciation of modern artists by viewing the work of Braque, Picasso and Matisse.
 The museum, though not a part of the Smithsonian Institution, offers art enthusiasts a rare and intimate look at the many masterpieces that Duncan Phillips personally collected.
 It’s a wonderful museum for visitors of all ages.